Sign in

 Ask Fintool Equity Research AI

-Daniel Grosslight's questions to Privia Health Group Inc (PRVA) leadership • Q3 2024
+Daniel Grosslight's questions to Privia Health Group (PRVA) leadership • Q3 2024

 Question

-Daniel Grosslight from Citigroup asked for the company's perspective on the recent election results and whether a Republican-controlled government changes their view on the outlook for value-based care, particularly the MSSP program.
+Daniel Grosslight from Citi asked for the company's thoughts on the recent election results, questioning if a Republican-controlled government changes their view on fee-for-service versus value-based care, particularly regarding the MSSP program.

 Answer